jchuerva/jchuerva.github.io/_posts/2020-05-17-rails-migration-previous-table-column.md

 ---
-title: Rails, add a migration to populate previous table column
+title: Rails - Add a migration to populate previous table column
 date: 2020-05-17 12:00:00 +01:00
 tags: [rails, db]
-description: Rails, add a migration to populate previous table column
+description: Rails - Add a migration to populate previous table column
 ---

 This week, I created a new Rails migration to add a the new column: `short_sha` in the `imports` table: